thunderbird/webext-docs/menus.rst

 The part of the menus API that is available in all extension contexts, including content scripts.

-Thunderbird's menus API is similar to the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus'>Firefox menus API</a>, but has been adapted to better suit Thunderbird's specific needs.
+Thunderbird's menus API is similar to the `Firefox menus API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus>`__, but has been adapted to better suit Thunderbird's specific needs.

 .. rst-class:: api-main-section